daha-la/GASP2.0/README.md

 - Save the new datasets in the [Data](Data) folder
 - Create a new fasta file in [Data/fasta](Data/fasta) containing all proteins used for training and testing.
 - Obtain the representations of the proteins from the new fasta file using the encoding techniques found in [Representation_Strategies/protein/methods](Representation_strategies/protein/methods/).
 Remember to change the variables of the notebooks to match the fasta file.
 When using "progres", remember to create new subfolders for the 3D structures of any new protein.
 - Run the desired architecture using the bash scripts found in [Run](Run), changing the variables to fit the new files and encodings.
+The new predictions can be found in [Results/predictions](Results/predictions)

 ## Attribution
 GASP2.0 is an extension of the original GASP model, developed by David Harding-Larsen and Christian Degnbol Madsen.